kenatiod/MUT/Understanding Machine Understanding.md

 Alice: _rubbing her temples_ Bob, have you seen some of the latest outputs from Claude?
 I'm starting to get concerned.

 Bob: _looking up from his screen_ Yeah, I noticed a few odd responses.
-It's like Claude is starting to lose the plot, making claims that are just... off.
+It's like Claude is starting to lose the plot, making claims that are just ... off.

 Alice: Exactly!
 Like this one, where I asked about the history of the Louvre Museum, and Claude started talking about secret underground tunnels used by French royalty to escape the guillotine.
 That's just not true!